Frequently Asked Questions

 The yoghurt and probiotic cultures are freeze-dried and require "long term storage" in the freezer.
 The cultures also readily absorb moisture out of the air so should be kept in airtight containers which should only be opened at room temperature.

 We supply two sterile jars for storage of the cultures.
 Please see the next FAQ for more information regarding this.

-The two jar storage and dosing method helps keep the culture in the best condition, helping prevent cross contamination and helping with dose control.
-We recommend placing approximately 90% of the culture in one jar, rarely opened, and have another jar with a small amount of culture in, as your working supply.
+The two jar storage and dosing method help to keep the culture in the best condition, helping prevent cross-contamination and with dose control.
+We recommend placing approximately 90% of the culture in one jar, rarely opened, and have another jar with a small amount of culture in as your working supply.

-When a cold item is taken from a freezer, moisture condenses onto it, out of the air.
+When a cold item is taken from the freezer moisture condenses onto it out of the air.
 This is true of the opened sterile jar with culture inside.

 This also has a side benefit of reducing the chance of the contamination of the culture.
 If the working stock does get contaminated, at least the main supply is still OK.

-Why should I heat the milk to 90° C. ?
+Why should I heat dairy milk to 90° C.?